zaidasim232/zaidasim232/README.md

 - I like to
 - 🌱 I’m currently learning deep learning.
-- 👯 I’m looking to c
+-
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- Contribute more to Open Source projects
-- ⚡ Fun fact: I love to read books especially, religious book.
+- I love to read books especially, religious book.

 <br />